uesleibros/wasabi/docs/ERRORS.md

 ### ERR_TLS_RENEGOTIATE (28)

 **What happened:** The server requested a TLS renegotiation after the initial handshake was complete.
 Wasabi does not support renegotiation and closes the connection.

 **Common causes:**

-- The server is configured to require periodic re-authentication
+* The server is configured to require periodic re-authentication.
-- A security policy triggers renegotiation after a certain amount of data is transferred
+* A security policy triggers renegotiation after a certain amount of data is transferred.
-- Some older servers may renegotiate by default
+* Some older servers may renegotiate by default.

 **What to check:**

-- If possible, disable server-initiated TLS renegotiation
+* If possible, disable server-initiated TLS renegotiation.
-- Enable auto reconnect so the connection is automatically re-established
+* Enable auto reconnect so the connection is automatically re-established.
-- Adjust server configuration to avoid renegotiation
+* Adjust server configuration to avoid renegotiation.

 > [!NOTE]
 > Wasabi intentionally does not implement TLS renegotiation due to the complexity of handling it correctly in single-threaded VBA.
 Auto reconnect is the recommended recovery mechanism.